Why is it important

 Water Related Risks Assessment

-B.Grimm Power conducts annual assessments of short- and long-term water scarcity risks, evaluating both water quantity and quality risks (Water Stress1) across our operating sites using the AQUEDUCT Water Risk Atlas developed by World Resources Institute.
-In 2024, it was found that 78.7 percent or 37 out of 47 B.Grimm Power's projects2 were located in areas classified as high to extremely high water-stressed .
-These projects accounted for 16.41 million cubic metres, or 77.37 percent of the total net freshwater consumption.
-They also contributed 88.2 percent of total cost of sales and services.
+B. Grimm Power conducts annual assessments of areas at risk of water scarcity in both the short and long term.
+These assessments include evaluating water stress1 risks using the AQUEDUCT Water Risk Atlas developed by the World Resources Institute (WRI).
+In 2025, the assessment found that 80.9 percent of projects (38 out of 47 sites2) are located in areas facing high to extremely high water scarcity risk.
+Water withdrawal from these locations amounted to 15.7 million cubic metres, representing 77.9 percent of total net freshwater withdrawal.
+They also contributed 87.4 percent of total cost of sales and services.

-All combined-cycle power plants are situated in high to extremely high water-stressed areas.
+All combined-cycle power plants are situated in high to extremely high water-stress areas.
 In respone, we prioritise sustainable water management, particularly by reducing dependency on natural water sources.
 This is achieved through the reuse of treated wastewater from the industrial estates where the power plants are located.
 Furthermore, internal water recirculation is optimised, such as increasing cooling tower water recirculation cycles to maximise water use efficiency.
 We also actively engage stakeholders through regular meetings with industrial estate operators and surrounding communities to understand concerns, jointly develop risk mitigation strategies, and plan future water demand management.
 We also prepare annual water scenario planning as part of our Business Continuity Plan (BCP), to assess external water source trends and establish emergency water supply plans, ensuring uninterrupted plant operations while safeguarding community access to water.

 Water Risk Assessment Result by AQUEDUCT Water Risk Atlas